dimitrisdiam/dimitrisdiam/README.md

 ## What I'm working on now

+- Stricter evaluation for the biomedical RAG project, using an LLM as a judge and adding a reranker
 - Combining LangChain with PySpark for querying larger datasets
-- Evaluation harnesses for LLM apps, so answers can be measured rather than assumed
 - Dashboards for sustainability analytics

 ## Get in touch